A guide to gifts of equity

 A gift of equity letter is required because it gives lenders peace of mind that the gift of equity is indeed a gift and doesn't need to be paid back.

-It needs to include the exact dollar amount of the gift, specify that no repayment is to be expected, and note the donor's name, address, telephone number, and relationship to the buyer.
-It also should include the date the gift was given, along with the address of the property (if this applies).
+It needs to include the exact dollar amount of the gift, state that no repayment is expected, and note the donor's name, address, telephone number, and relationship to the buyer.
+It should also include the date the gift was given, along with the property's address (if applicable).

 While the letter doesn't need to be notarized, it does need to be signed by the donor and donee.
 Plus, it must list the name of the trust or the estate account.